Udopia/udopia.github.io/README.md

 ## 🔬 Research Interests

-I specialize in **Efficient Symbolic Reasoning** (SAT/SMT, combinatorial optimization, constraint solving, planning, and scheduling) and its two-way relationship with machine learning: **AI for reasoning** -- data-driven algorithm selection, configuration, and tuning to push solvers to peak performance -- and **reasoning for AI** -- Trustworthy, Explainable AI that makes learned models verifiable and interpretable, with an emerging interest in Neuro-Symbolic architectures that ground them in sound solvers via autoformalization and solver-in-the-loop pipelines.
+I specialize in **Efficient Symbolic Reasoning** (SAT/SMT, combinatorial optimization, constraint solving, planning, and scheduling) and its two-way relationship with machine learning: **AI for reasoning** -- data-driven algorithm selection, configuration, and tuning to push solvers to peak performance -- and **reasoning for AI** -- trustworthy, explainable AI that makes learned models verifiable and interpretable, with an emerging interest in neuro-symbolic architectures that ground them in sound solvers via autoformalization and solver-in-the-loop pipelines.
 My work spans high-performance solver engineering for large-scale combinatorial problems and their real-world applications, such as planning, scheduling, software verification, and formal explainability.

 ## 📈 Engagement